 The Great Pumpkin may be infinitely memorable, but the Thanksgiving special has a better story and themes more meaningful for the holiday it is celebrating.
 It’s the Great Pumpkin, Charlie Brown is a fun little story with a hook, whereas A Charlie Brown Thanksgiving is a tribute to one of America’s best holidays.
 At the very least it deserves the same reverence as the Halloween special!

 Peanuts is at its best when it’s touching and funny, and this special has plenty of both.
-In addition to Snoopy, Peppermint Patty, and Sally being their usually funny selves, the episode also features some great lines about the absurdity of our holiday season calendar.
+Snoopy, Peppermint Patty, and Sally are their typical funny selves.
+The episode also features some great lines about the absurdity of our holiday season calendar.